gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 Conversely, some laptops, like Macbook Pros, have a higher pixel-to-density ratio, so need "2x"-size images.

 In order to support responsive images, you need to do the image processing beforehand, as well as generate the markup necessary.
-Gatsby will do this with a relatively straightforward API.
+Gatsby Image has a `fluid` option that will transform images with a relatively straightforward API.
 ### Better compression and more well-scheduled work

 The new [WebP image](https://developers.google.com/speed/webp) standard reduces image size by 25-35% for modern browsers.
 It's possible to support this standard, but the challenge is to also fall back for older browsers that don't support this.